 The two most significant factors law schools use in determining whom to admit for legal study are the undergraduate GPA (taking into consideration the difficulty of courses attempted and the breadth of study) and the score on the Law School Admission Test (LSAT).
 Admission to law school requires a bachelor's degree.

-The pre-law advisers in the College of Arts & Sciences are available to help plan a course of study and prepare a strategy for applying for admission to law school.
+The pre-law advisors in the College of Arts & Sciences are available to help students plan a course of study and prepare a strategy for applying for admission to law school.
 For more information, visit the pre-law website.

 Pre-medical students in the College of Arts & Sciences of Washington University complete the bachelor's degree before admission to a medical school.
 In addition to fulfilling the requirements for the AB, pre-medical students must fulfill the entrance requirements of the medical schools to which they plan to apply.
 Specific requirements, which may vary, are summarized in the Medical College Admission Requirements handbook, published annually online by the Association of American Medical Colleges.

-Pre-medical students must demonstrate high academic achievement and must possess the character, responsibility and level of commitment suitable for a career in medicine.
-While requirements for specific medical schools are increasingly varied, most schools have traditionally required at least one year each of English, general biology, inorganic chemistry, organic chemistry and physics, with laboratory components traditionally required for all of the core science courses; additionally, students preparing to take the Medical College Admissions Test (MCAT) should take one semester each of biochemistry, psychology and sociology.
+Pre-medical students must demonstrate high academic achievement, and they must possess the character, responsibility and level of commitment suitable for a career in medicine.
+Although requirements for specific medical schools are increasingly varied, most schools have traditionally required at least one year each of English, general biology, inorganic chemistry, organic chemistry and physics, with laboratory components traditionally required for all of the core science courses.
+In addition, students preparing to take the Medical College Admissions Test (MCAT) should take one semester each of biochemistry, psychology and sociology.
 Medical schools also encourage applicants to develop a broad intellectual background that includes the humanities, the social and behavioral sciences, and a demonstrated understanding of and appreciation for social and cultural diversity.

-Students interested in the health professions may choose a major in any field — the humanities, the social sciences or the natural sciences — as long as they complete the pre-medical requirements.
-Any student planning to apply to MD–PhD programs is strongly advised to major in one of the natural sciences and to begin gaining bench research experience no later than the beginning of the sophomore year.
-Research opportunities are available both on the Danforth Campus and at the School of Medicine and are open to both science and nonscience majors.
+Students interested in the health professions may choose a major in any field — in the humanities, the social sciences or the natural sciences — as long as they complete the pre-medical requirements.
+Any student planning to apply to MD/PhD programs is strongly advised to major in one of the natural sciences and to begin gaining bench research experience no later than the beginning of their sophomore year.
+Research opportunities are available on the Danforth Campus and at the School of Medicine, and they are open to both science and nonscience majors.
 Health-related volunteer opportunities are also widely available.

-Students entering the university planning to apply to medical school should, with the aid of their advisers, structure their course of study to include the medical school requirements.
-There is no one right or best sequence of courses: there are numerous pathways to medical school.
-Because each student's pathway is different, students interested in a career in the health professions are encouraged to consult the pre-health deans in the college in addition to their academic advisers.
-Additional information can be found at the pre-health website.
+Students who enter the university planning to apply to medical school should, with the aid of their advisors, structure their course of study to include the medical school requirements.
+There is no one right or best sequence of courses; there are numerous pathways to medical school.
+Because each student's pathway is different, students interested in a career in the health professions are encouraged to consult the pre-health deans in the college in addition to their academic advisors.
+Additional information can be found on the pre-health website.